Hiatini/movie-statistics-project/README.md

 * year: year the film premiered
 * runtime: length of the film in minutes
 * score: film rating of 1 to 10 (worst to best) from the website IMDb

+## Individual Variables
+### Language

+Firstly, I decide to start with the language variable.
+The table that follows gives the count of films in ach language.